psun247/CSharpWpfShazam/README.md

+# Note: Please see the latest with both WPF and WinUI 3 versions at: https://github.com/psun247/ShazamDesk

 # CSharpWpfShazam
 This is a C# WPF app that identifies songs like the popular mobile app Shazam and saves song info in Azure SQL DB via Web API or in local MySQL DB.